 As the printed word was to the fifteenth century and the radio and cassette was to the twentieth; so the wonders of the digital world have opened up new opportunities for communication in the twenty-first century.
 Digital technology has meant that we can make and transmit visual images cheaply and quickly around the world.

-Our friends from Audio Advice film the Cathedral Bible Study each week.
+Our friends from Audio Advice record the Cathedral Bible Study each week.
 They send the recording to the TV and place it on the web.
-They will also be filming and distributing next weekends Men’s convention: Train.
+They will also be recording and distributing next weekends Men’s convention: Train.

 The Sunday morning TV broadcast can be seen on the Australian Christian Channel.
 This channel comes as the free part of pay TV providers package.
 If you use a digital receiver or a set top box, this is Channel 46 on the free-to-air channels.
 It can also be watched live on the Internet.
 If like me, most of this is technologically beyond you, then catch the train and come into the Cathedral to be part of the real event on Tuesdays at 1:10pm.